Copyright © 2006-2010 Davor Ocelic

 When asked, answer interface=Dialog

-and priority=low.
+and priority=low

 Monitoring log files is crucial in detecting problems.
-The straight-forward, catch-all routine to this is opening a terminal and running:
+The straightforward, catch-all routine to this is opening a terminal and running:

 cd /var/log; sudo tail -F daemon.log sulog user.log auth.log debug kern.log syslog dmesg messages kerberos/{krb5kdc,kadmin,krb5lib}.log